fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 We can break that down a bit here:

 The `setup_repo!/1` was derived from the (create)[https://github.com/elixir-ecto/ecto/blob/master/lib/mix/tasks/ecto.create.ex] mix task.
-It just checks for the database file's existance, and creates it if the file is non existant.
+It just checks for the database file's existence, and creates it if the file does not exist.

 The `migrate_repo/1` function is a bit more interesting.
 We actually need to start the repo (and its pool), find the path to our migrations, then of course run the migrations, and finally restart everything.
 Luckily `Mix.Ecto` is available for us that does much of the hard work for us.

-And there we have it, Your Sqlite repo will be setup and migrated at application startup.
+And there we have it, Your SQLite repo will be setup and migrated at application startup.
-Obviously this is a little bit more config than your average Elixir or even Phoenix setup, but It's all fairly straight forward.
-Hopefully this gives a good jumping off point to storing data on a Nerves project.
+Obviously this is a little bit more config than your average Elixir or even Phoenix set up, but it's all fairly straight forward.
+Hopefully this gives a good jumping-off point to storing data on a Nerves project.

 ## Bonus points
-Obviously some things weren't considered here.
-Be sure to consider some things when setting up a database on your embedded device.
+Obviously, we didn't cover all the details that you'd need to think about when setting up a database on your embedded device.
+Here are a few more things to consider.

 * If you plan on having migrations what will you do about failed migrations?

 * When and how do you drop the database/repo if at all?

-* Should migrations _allways_ be ran?
+* Should migrations _always_ be ran?
 Maybe you want to hook into OTA updates, and only run them on an update.
-(With the above code, it would be ran every boot.)
+(With the above code, hey would be run on every boot.)